-A compelling connection exists between the letters S and P that dovetails with my discovery Elgar was inspired by the Shroud of Turin when he conceived of the Enigma Variations.
-The hyphen between those two letters shows they belong together as part of another person's name, a name hidden within a name.
-In this case, it is not Hew David Stewart Powell, but rather Secondo Pia.
-Pia was an amateur photographer who took the first photograph of the Shroud of Turn on May 28, 1898.
-The negative image of that historic photograph became a media sensation and was widely reported in the international and Catholic press.
-During and after 1898 the Shroud image was widely distributed and revered among the Catholic faithful who believed the Shroud is the burial cloth of Christ.
+A compelling connection exists between the initials S and P that dovetails with my discovery that Elgar was inspired by the Shroud of Turin when he conceived of the Enigma Variations.
+The hyphen between those two letters shows they belong together as part of another person's name, one enveloped and hidden within another.
+In this instance, it is not Hew David Stewart Powell, but rather Secondo Pia.
+Pia was an amateur photographer who took the first official photographs of the Shroud of Turn on May 28, 1898.
+The negative images of that historic photograph became a media sensation and were widely reported in the international and Catholic press.
+During and after 1898, Pia’s photographic negative was widely distributed and revered among Catholics who believed the Shroud is the authentic burial cloth of Christ.
 The date of that picture is five months before Elgar began openly composing the Enigma Variations, so the timing is consistent with this theory.

 Why would Elgar choose Variation II to provide this hyphenated clue?
-There are a number f compelling cryptographic reasons.
-The Roman numeral (II) provides the first name for in Italian the word for second is Secondo.
-The opening figure in Variation II captures Powell's warm up routine on the piano by playing Toccata-like diatonic runs.
+There are a number of compelling reasons.
+The Roman numeral (II) provides the first name because the Italian word for second is Secondo.
+The opening figure in Variation II captures Powell's warm-up routine on the piano by playing Toccata-like diatonic runs.
+The term Toccata is Italian.
 The first three letters in the word piano provide the last name Pia.
-The two I’s may be viewed figuratively as a reference to Pia’s experience of seeing the Lord’s face with his own two eyes.
+The two Is may be viewed figuratively as a reference to Pia’s experience of seeing the Lord’s face with his own two eyes.
 Before May 28, 1898, the world was blind to the amazingly detailed image on the Shroud until Pia’s stunning photographic negative brought it all to light in a dark room.
-Is this perhaps a subtle reference to Elgar’s ‘dark saying’?
+Is this perhaps a subtle reference to Elgar’s dark saying?
 Another of Elgar’s works, the sacred oratorio The Light of Life (Op.
-29), tells the story of how Jesus restored sight to the eyes of a poor beggar blind from birth.
+29), tells the story of how Jesus restored sight to the eyes of a poor beggar who was blind from birth.
 For Elgar, there is a profound artistic and spiritual link between Jesus and the eyes of a poor blind man.